Distribution software

-Distribution software refers to software which manages everything from order processing and inventory control to accounting, purchasing and customer service, supply chain management, sales, customer relationship management, and finance management.
+Distribution software supports businesses with order processing, logistics and inventory control, including tasks relating to accounting, purchasing and customer service, supply chain management, sales, customer relationship management, and finance management.

-More sophisticated solutions can cover areas such as advanced forecasting and replenishment, warehouse management, pick, pack and shipping, EDI or Electronic Data Interchange, Trade Spend Management and more.
+More sophisticated solutions can cover areas such as advanced forecasting and replenishment, warehouse management, pick, pack and shipping, Electronic Data Interchange, and trade spend management.

-Distribution software helps companies to manage internal and external resources efficiently by minimizing stockouts but ensuring overstocking doesn't occur as well.
+Distribution software helps companies to manage internal and external resources efficiently by minimizing stockouts while also ensuring that overstocking does not occur.

 Cloud-based distribution software began its rise in popularity in approximately 2010.
 The benefits of cloud-based distribution solutions include the ability to access the application from any device that uses a web browser and cost-savings resulting from reduced hardware requirements.